thomasdebiehw/project-frontend/README.md

 This is the frontend for my Alarmostat project.
 It's a site that connects to a Flask backend via socketio and standard routes. link to the backend: https://github.com/thomasdebiehw/project-backend

+Instructions to build the Alarmostat can be found here: https://www.instructables.com/id/Alarmostat/

 Install the Apache webserver on your Pi:
 ```
 $: sudo apt-get update